September 7, 2019, Day 3

-Uphill we wen.
-Slow and steady to a beautiful cross country section taking a straight baring across grassy hills – though some spots a monoculture of medusahead – with hiker cows feeding nearby.
+Uphill we went.
+Slow and steady to a beautiful cross country section taking a straight baring across grassy hills – though some spots a monoculture of medusahead rye – with hiker cows feeding nearby.
 We got to muddy, cow-afied Wild Rose Reservoir just before sunset and walked a few minutes more.

-Camping amid sagebrush, we could hear coyotes singing, saw jackrabbit hop about, and watched a light show of pink sunset colors while eating dinner.
+Camping amid sagebrush, we could hear coyotes singing, saw a jackrabbit hop about, and watched a light show of pink sunset colors while eating dinner.
 A peaceful night and ending to a satisfying day.
 This was the ODT I’d been dreaming of for years.